The Richest Man in Babylon

 Preceding accomplishment must be desire.
 Thy desires must be strong and definite.

-Based on my experience with observing other people (cross-section) or myself (time series), I agree that desire for success is necessary for success.
+Based on my experience observing others (cross-section) or myself (time series), I agree that the desire for success is necessary for success.

 He must pay his debts with all the promptness within his power, not purchasing that for which he is unable to pay.